dpavot/blah6/README.md

 # BLAH6: Annotation of Human Phenotype-Gene Relations - Identification of Negative Relations

 Accessible negative results are relevant for researchers and clinicians not only to limit their search space but also to prevent the costly re-exploration of the hypothesis.
 However, most biomedical relation extraction data sets do not seek to distinguish between a false and a negative relation.
 A false relation should express a context where the entities are not related.
 In contrast, a negative relation should express a context where there is an affirmation of no association between the two entities.
-Furthermore, when we are dealing with data sets created using distant supervision, we also have some false negatives that constitute undocumented/unknown relations.
-Unknown relations are good examples to further exploration.
+Furthermore, when we are dealing with data sets created using distant supervision techniques, we also have some false negatives that constitute undocumented/unknown relations.
+Unknown relations are good examples to further exploration by researchers and clinicians.
 We propose to improve the distinction between these two concepts, by revising the false relations of the PGR corpus with regular expressions.

 ## Day 05/02/2020

 The first step was to create a sub-set of 127 false annotations within the PGR corpus.
-This sub-set was manually annotated to make the distinction between false, negative, and unknown relations.
+This sub-set was manually annotated to make the distinction between false (F), negative (N), and unknown (U) relations.

 #### Example of a false relation (PMID 29307790):